sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 Node for the in-box app settings.

 <a href="" id="inboxapps-skypeforbusiness"></a>**InBoxApps/SkypeForBusiness**
-Added in the next major update of Windows 10.
+Added in Windows 10, version 1703.
 Node for the Skype for Business settings.

-<a href="" id="inboxapps-skypeforbusiness-domainname"></a>**SkypeForBusiness/DomainName**
+<a href="" id="inboxapps-skypeforbusiness-domainname"></a>**InBoxApps/SkypeForBusiness/DomainName**
-Added in the next major update of Windows 10.
-Domain of the device account when you are using Active Directory.
+Added in Windows 10, version 1703.
+Domain of the Skype for Business account when you are using Active Directory.
+For more information, see the [Set up Skype for Business Online](https://support.office.com/en-us/article/Set-up-Skype-for-Business-Online-40296968-e779-4259-980b-c2de1c044c6e?ui=en-US&rs=en-US&ad=US#bkmk_users).

 The data type is char.
 Supported operation is Get and Replace.